 Frequently Asked Questions

-Potential Unionization of Hamilton College Admission Senior Fellows and Tour Guides
+UFCW and Hamilton Admission Ambassadors and Tour Guides

 A union is a legal entity that negotiates and administers collective bargaining agreements with the employers of dues-paying members, detailing the terms and conditions of employment.